oracle/odpi/doc/src/functions/dpiSodaDb.rst

             :ref:`dpiSodaFlags<dpiSodaFlags>`, OR'ed together.
         * - ``names``
           - IN
-          - A pointer to structure of type :ref:`dpiSodaCollNames<dpiSodaCollNames>` which will be populated upon successful completion of this function.
-A call to the function :func:`dpiSodaDb_freeCollectionNames()` should be made once the names of the collections returned in this structure are no longer needed.
+          - A pointer to structure of type :ref:`dpiStringList<dpiStringList>` which will be populated upon successful completion of this function.
+A call to the function :func:`dpiContext_freeStringList()` should be made once the names of the collections returned in this structure are no longer needed.

 .. function:: int dpiSodaDb_openCollection(dpiSodaDb* db, const char* name, \
         uint32_t nameLength, uint32_t flags, dpiSodaColl** coll)